 | Power distribution / converters (8504/8537) | Section 301 exposure and first-sale opportunity in Asian supplier chains. | Purchase orders, chain invoices, assists/royalties review. |

-90-day implementation playbook for AI compute importers
+90-day plan for an AI compute import program

 Evidence packet for first-sale and datacenter hardware